justinlok/justinlok.github.io/_posts/projects/0000-01-01-coruscant-skies.md

 A wallpaper derived from my in development game, Cardinal Skies.
 This live wallpaper recreates the the CIS attack on the planet Coruscant.

 <br>

-Todo:

--Original art for Vulture droids and background.

--Ship gibs for explosion effects.

--Hyperspace animation for entering ships